Student AASV Membership Benefits

 Swine Information Library

-Student members can use the online Swine Information Library to obtain research and information published in swine conference proceedings and the Journal of Swine Health and Production - more than 12,000 fully-searchable papers on every swine topic imaginable.
+Student members can use the online Swine Information Library to obtain research and information published in swine conference proceedings and the Journal of Swine Health and Production - more than 15,000 fully searchable papers on every swine topic imaginable.

 The AASV provides opportunities for scholarship awards via participation in the Student Seminar at the AASV Annual Meeting.
 The seminar sponsor Zoetis provides a $750 travel stipend to each of the fifteen students whose papers are selected for ORAL presentation at the meeting.
 Students who participate in the Student Seminar compete for the Zoetis $5000 veterinary student scholarship and a total of $20,000 in additional Elanco-sponsored scholarships ranging from $500 to $2500.
-Papers not selected for oral presentation are considered for POSTER presentation (poster participants receive a $250 travel stipend from Zoetis and AASV), and fifteen poster presenters compete for scholarships ($200 to $500) in the Student Poster Competition, sponsored by Newport Laboratories.
+Papers not selected for oral presentation are considered for POSTER presentation (poster participants receive a $250 travel stipend from Zoetis and AASV), and fifteen poster presenters compete for scholarships ($200 to $500) in the Student Poster Competition, sponsored by United Animal Health.
 For application details, click here.
+For a list of previous scholarship recipients, see here.